 Challenge for today: Ask the Lord to bring change to you where needed and to grow in your likeness to Him.

 Blessings on your day and prayers and love, Judy

-In my early days of spiritual growth, Mullin’s appeal was two-fold for me.
-One, as Greer and Cox observe, Mullins appealed to the heart.
+In my early days of spiritual growth, Mullins’ appeal was two-fold for me.
+First, as Greer and Cox observed, Mullins appealed to the heart.
 He knew and expressed emotional and spiritual suffering.
 His songs expressed these sentiments.
 The second aspect of Mullin’s influence on me was his searching for spirituality within the Catholic tradition (an asymptotic catholic).
 He was positioned as a kind of “folk theologian in the space between Protestantism and Catholicism.”

 The third song is If I Stand.
 I can still identify deeply with the chorus.
 “So if I stand let me stand on the promise/That you will pull me through/And if I can’t, let me fall on the grace/That first brought me to You/And if I sing let me sing for the joy/That has born in me these songs/And if I weep let it be as a man/Who is longing for his home.”